vikyaiyer/my-first-app/README.md

-# MyFirstApp
+# Product Display

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.
+This project shows list of products in a table and allows you to filter it by the text.

 ## Development server